serverdensity/how-to-monitor/README.md

-# how-to-monitor
+# How to Monitor

-How to Monitor blog posts series
+How to Monitor blog posts series on different DevOps technologies published in Server Density blog https://blog.serverdensity.com/